-Lead Agency: Public Works Supporting Agencies: Emergency Management Hazard(s) of Concern: Dam Failure Disease Outbreak Drought Earthquake Flood Geological Hazards Hazardous Materials ⊠Hurricane □Infestation ⊠Nor'easter ⊠Severe Weather ⊠Severe Winter Weather □Wildfire Description of the Problem: It is unknown if the windows of the municipal hall, located at 277 Clover Road, are impact resistant.
+Lead Agency: Public Works Supporting Agencies: Emergency Management Hazard(s) of Concern: Dam Failure Disease Outbreak Drought Earthquake Flood Geological Hazards Hazardous Materials ☑ Hurricane ☑ Infestation ☑ Nor'easter ☑ Severe Weather ☑ Severe Winter Weather ☑ Wildfire Description of the Problem: It is unknown if the windows of the municipal hall, located at 277 Clover Road, are impact resistant.
 Impact resistant windows provide a barrier during severe weather and severe winter weather events.
 High winds associated with these hazards can blow debris into windows, potentially endangering those inside the structure, as well as damaging the structure itself, if the windows are not impact resistant.
-Description of the Solution: e whether the windows of the Township hall retrofit municipal building with impact resistant Estimated Cost: High Potential Funding Sources: HMGP, BRIC, USDA Communit y Facilities Gra ant Program, Township Budget Implementation Timeline: Within 5 years Goals Met: 2, 6 Benefits: This action will protect the Municipal Hall, a critical facility and community lifelines, from wind damage associated with severe weather, severe winter weather, hurricanes, nor'easters, and any debris which the winds may elevate.
+Description of the Solution: The Township will conduct a study to determine whether the windows of the Township hall are impact resistant.
+If not, the Township will retrofit municipal building with impact resistant windows and shutters.
+Estimated Cost: High Potential Funding Sources: HMGP, BRIC, USDA Communit y Facilities Gra ant Program, Township Budget Implementation Timeline: Within 5 years Goals Met: 2, 6 Benefits: This action will protect the Municipal Hall, a critical facility and community lifelines, from wind damage associated with severe weather, severe winter weather, hurricanes, nor'easters, and any debris which the winds may elevate.
 Impact on Socially Vulnerable Populations: The Municipal Hall may be utilized by the public.
 This action will protect the individuals and groups within this structure from outside impacts.
-Impact on Future Development: Not applicable Impact on Critical Facilities/Lifelines: This action will protect the Municipal Hall from potential wind damages caused by debris.
-Impact on Capabilities: Not applicable Climate Change Considerations: ather events such as hurricanes, nor'easters, s for a likely increase in flying debris which may Mitigation Category □Local Plans and Regulations ⊠Structure and Infrastructure P . , □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) ⊠Property Protection (PP) □Public Information (PI) □Natural Resource Protection (NR) □Structural Flood Control Projects (SP) □Emergency Services (ES) Priority □High ⊠Medium Alternatives: Action Evaluation No action Current problem continues Build new municipal hall Costly, unnecessary Replace all windows without co study onducting the May be unnecessary, costly
+Impact on Future Development: Not applicable Not applicable Impact on Critical Facilities/Lifelines: This action will protect the Muni cipal Hall from potential wind damages caused by debris.
+Impact on Capabilities: Not applicable Climate Change Considerations: Climate change is likely to increase severe weather events such as hurricanes, nor'easters, winter storms, and winds.
+This action accounts for a likely increase in flying debris which madamage windows.
+Mitigation Category □Local Plans and Regulations ⊠Structure and Infrastructure P □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) ⊠Property Protection (PP) □Public Information (PI) □Natural Resource Protection (NR) □Structural Flood Control Projects (SP) □Emergency Services (ES) Priority □High ⊠Medium □Low Alternatives: Action Evaluation No action Current problem continues Build new municipal hall Costly, unnecessary Replace all windows without conducting the study May be unnecessary, costly